krobelus/rate/README.md

 in this repository since we do not guarantee stability of the library modules crates (only the binaries are considered an API).

-Possible future features include:
+# Roadmap

+Some things that might be useful.

 - expose a subset of the library modules as Rust (and possibly C) API
 - support other clausal proof formats
-- compute other features about clausal proofs (e.g. lifespan of clauses)
+- compute other features about clausal proofs (e.g. the lifespan of clauses)
 - speed up handling of reason clauses that do not shrink the trail
 - speed up RAT checks by caching resolution candidates
+- improve compilation times